CasperOrnberg01/advancedweb/aweb-project/3_Advanced_features_and_optimization.md

 ## 🎯 Chosen Use Cases or Features to Improve

 ### Hosting the application in azure environment
-- I chose to work on the issue I encountered on phase, where my intention was to host entire application on azure.
-I had some issues with getting the azure postgresql database connected to the azure web app back end properly.
+- I chose to work on the issue I encountered on phase 2, where my intention was to host entire application on azure.
+I had some issues with getting the azure postgresql database connected to the azure web app backend properly.
 My phase 2 implementation worked locally.

 ### Register new user (functionality available only when logged in as manager)
 I had this idea starting from phase 1, where warehouse manager would be able to register new users to the warehouse management system, once the authentication part for login is implemented.